ossf/wg-best-practices-os-developers/CHARTER.md

 # Technical Charter for Open Source Security Foundation

-[COMMUNITY NAME - Working Group | Technical Initiative]
+**Best Practices for Open Source Developers - Working Group**

 Adopted [DATE]

-This Technical Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the [COMMUNITY NAME] open source community, which has been established as a [Working Group | Technical Initiative] (the "Technical Initiative") under the Open Source Security Foundation (the “OpenSSF”).
+This Technical Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the Best Practices for Open Source Developers open source community, which has been established as a Working Group (the "Technical Initiative") under the Open Source Security Foundation (the “OpenSSF”).
 All contributors (including committers, maintainers, and other technical positions) and other participants in the Technical Initiative (collectively, “Collaborators”) must comply with the terms of this Technical Charter and the OpenSSF Charter.

 #### 1. Mission and Scope of the Technical Initiative

 - a.
-The mission of the Technical Initiative is to [MISSION STATEMENT].
+The mission of the Technical Initiative is to provide open source developers with best practices recommendations, and with an easy way to learn and apply them.

 - b.
 The scope of the Technical Initiative includes collaborative development under the Technical Initiative License (as defined herein) supporting the mission, including organizing collaboration activities, defining best practices, documentation, testing, integration, and the creation of other artifacts that support the mission.